-- 6.1 The priorities outlined in the Service Delivery Plan reflect our integrated approach to Children's Services which means that early years, primary and secondary education sits alongside support, protection and care functions all encompassed within one Council service.
-This approach allows us to best respond to meeting the needs of children, young people and families and provides a sound basis for us to achieve our vision. - 6.2 During the lifetime of this plan, specific priorities for the service include: - Continuing to respond to the challenges of the pandemic, flexing our services to continue to meet the needs of children, young people and families as well as supporting our workforce; - contributing to the council's Right for Renfrewshire transformation programme, leading on elements identified by the Programme Board; - introducing additional services which support people awaiting court processes to be managed in the community rather than placed on remand; - introducing more services which support a reduction in convictions where this is appropriate. - 6.3 Greater detail of the specific actions the service will progress can be found in Section 6 of our Service Delivery Plan, included as an appendix to this report.
+- 6.1 The priorities outlined in the Service Improvement Plan reflect our integrated approach to Children's Services which means that early years, primary and secondary education sits alongside support, protection and care functions all encompassed within one Council service.
+This approach allows us to best respond to meeting the needs of children, young people and families and provides a sound basis for us to achieve our vision. - 6.2 During the lifetime of this plan, specific priorities for the service include: - Continuing to respond to the challenges of the pandemic, flexing our services to continue to meet the needs of children, young people and families as well as supporting our workforce; - completing the expansion of early years so that all eligible children can access up to 1140 hours of provision a year from August 2020; - promoting positive mental health and wellbeing for all children and young people in Renfrewshire; - continuing to raise attainment for all children while also focussing on closing the poverty related attainment gap; - further developing the new multi-year strategic partnership with Barnardos focusing on the mental health of children and young people; - Undertaking a review of current practice and developing an evaluation framework for monitoring our delivery of The Promise, which stems from the recommendations of the Independent Care Review; - contributing to the council's Right for Renfrewshire transformation programme, leading on elements identified by the Programme Board; - 6.3 Greater detail of the specific actions the service will progress can be found in Section 6 of our Service Delivery Plan, included as an appendix to this report.